CNN Center: Features

 The CNN Center also houses an Omni Hotel and features a large atrium food court frequented by local business employees, tourists, attendees at State Farm Arena, and Mercedes-Benz Stadium events, and conference attendees from the nearby Georgia World Congress Center.

 CNN's multi-channel output to the world is broadcast on large screens around the center.
-Studio tours are available and include demonstrations of technologies, such as Chroma key and teleprompters, as well as visits to viewing galleries overlooking the newsrooms and anchors of CNN International, HLN, CNN 10, and CNN en Español.
+Until 2020, studio tours were available and included demonstrations of technologies, such as Chroma key and teleprompters, as well as visits to viewing galleries overlooking the newsrooms and anchors of CNN International, HLN, CNN 10, and CNN en Español.

-The atrium escalator used to transport visitors on the CNN tour has been listed in the Guinness Book of World Records as the "longest freestanding (supported only at the ends) escalator in the world"; it is 196 ft long.
+The atrium escalator used to first transport visitors to The World of Sid and Marty Krofft and later to the CNN tour has been listed in the Guinness Book of World Records as the "longest freestanding (supported only at the ends) escalator in the world"; it is 196 ft long.
 Built for the theme park that once occupied the building, it is part of the building's original structure, making it very hard to remove.
+The steel exoskeleton remains, but the escalator was removed the week of February 24, 2025 as a part of the renovations transitioning the building from "The CNN Center" to "The Center."

-MARTA rail service is provided to the CNN Center at the Dome/GWCC/Philips Arena/CNN Center station.
-Access to the Red and Gold lines may be gained by a ten-fifteen minute walk to Peachtree Center Station.
+MARTA rail service is provided to the CNN Center at the GWCC/CNN Center station.
+Access to the Red and Gold lines may be gained by a ten-fifteen minute walk to Peachtree Center station.